okikio/spring-easing/README.md

 });

 anime({
     targets: "div",

     // Using spring easing animate from [0 to 250] using `spring-out-in` translateX,
     // You can set the easing without an object
+    rotate:
-  rotate: SpringEasing(["0turn", 1, 0, 0.5], [SpringOutFrame, 1, 100, 10, 0])[0],
+        SpringEasing(["0turn", 1, 0, 0.5], [SpringOutFrame, 1, 100, 10, 0])[0],
     // TIP...
 Use linear easing for the proper effect
     easing: "linear",

-  // The optimal duration for this specific spring duration
+    // The optimal duration for this specific spring duration,
 });
 ```